Connect your Exchange calendar to let Calendly check for busy times and add events automatically. Learn how to set up your Exchange connection.

 - If your Exchange calendar connection has a 2FA/MFA set up enabled, you will need to utilize our Microsoft Outlook Plug-In (for Windows users) instead.

-How to connect an Exchange calendar to Calendly
+Connect an Exchange calendar to Calendly

 Step 1 – Visit your Calendar settings page